Contact the Central American Group to discuss investment opportunities in Costa Rica.

 Costa Rican Customs procedures are applied with transparency

 Costa Rica’s Finance Ministry has assured that the new online Customs platform promotes institutional transparency, facilitates lawful trade, promotes the simplification and standardization of Costa Rican Customs procedures, as well as voluntary compliance with all Customs laws.
-During the process of building this platform, the Directorate-General for Customs took its importance to both the government institution and the end-user into account.
+During the process of building this platform, the Directorate-General for Customs took its importance to both government institutions and the end-user into account.

 Alejandra Hernández, Deputy Minister of Finance Revenue, recently highlighted the objectives on which the Directorate General of Customs’ work sought to focus.